Picture this: Dutch immigrants grow a giant greenhouse empire

 Thom and Vickie VanWingerden immigrated to the U.S. from the Netherlands with their two small sons in 1971 with $500 in their pockets.

 The enormity of Metrolina Greenhouses in Huntersville is nearly impossible to comprehend, even while standing smack dab inside its 170-acre indoor growing compound.
 Hundreds of potted plants glide by overhead, like a cartoonish ski lift just for flowers.
-Workers whiz pass on everything from motor bikes to golf carts to tractors, transporting huge, looming carts of greenery.
+Workers whiz by on everything from motor bikes to golf carts to tractors, transporting huge, looming carts of greenery.
 Employees clad in gardening gloves plant small seedlings as conveyor belts full of soil-filled pots teeter along.
 Robots straight out of the Terminator franchise pick up and transport potted plants from one area to a spot better suited for the sun-thirsty shrubbery.
 It seems as though everything is in constant motion, a reflection on how the family-owned wholesale plants and services company has been run since its founding nearly 50 years ago.

 Thom and Vickie VanWingerden immigrated to the U.S. from the Netherlands with their two small sons in 1971 with $500 in their pockets.
 They moved to Charlotte and rented a 20,000-square-foot greenhouse before moving several miles north to Huntersville to establish what is now Metrolina Greenhouses.